freenas/freenas-docs/userguide/settings.rst

 Click :guilabel:`SAVE CUSTOM THEME` when finished with all the :guilabel:`GENERAL` and :guilabel:`COLORS` options.
-The new theme is be immediately added to the list of available themes in :guilabel:`Web Interface Preferences`.
+The new theme is added to the list of available themes in :guilabel:`Web Interface Preferences`.

 Click